precice/su2-adapter/README.md

         mpirun -n 8 python3 SU2_preCICE_CHT.py -f SU2_config_file.cfg --parallel

-**IMPORTANT NOTE**: As of now, FSI does not work in parallel.
-This appears to potentially be an issue in SU2 - see the ongoing discussion [here](https://github.com/su2code/SU2/discussions/1931).
+**NOTE**: As of SU2 v7.5.1: Deforming `MARKER_EULER`'s are buggy when simulations are run in parallel, leading to unexpected results.
+More information can be found at this discussion here: https://github.com/su2code/SU2/discussions/1931.